 Kemmerer water samples are collected from different depths of the lake by using a Kemmerer device which makes it possible to obtain a sample of water from specific depths.
-Kemmerer samples were collected on March 8, 2017 at various depths (3, 6, and 9 m) and were analyzed for total nitrogen by ALS laboratories.
-Total nitrogen concentrations ranged from 2.2 mg/L to 3.0 mg/L. Analytical results of total nitrogen are presented in Figure 6.
+Kemmerer samples were collected on 014, and August 15, 2019 at various depths (3, 6, and 9 m) and were analyzed for total nitrogen by ALS laboratories.
+Total nitrogen concentrations ranged from 2.0mg/L to 2.78 mg/L with an average of 2.34 mg/L. Analytical results of total nitrogen are presented in Figure 6.

-Total nitrogen concentrations in all samples from all depths exceeded the applicable regulatory guideline of 1.0 mg/L. The results from the Kemmerer sampling resulted in the same trophic state classification as the composite samples for total nitrogen which is Hypereutrophic (excessive productivity, nutrients, and algae growth) based on total phosphorus.
+Total nitrogen concentrations in all samples from all depths exceeded the applicable regulatory guideline of 1.0 mg/L. The results from the Kemmerer sampling resulted in the same trophic state classification as the composite samples which is Hypereutrophic (excessive productivity, nutrients, and algae growth) based on total nitrogen.

-Figure 6: Total nitrogen from Kemmerer samples of Fork Lake - 2017
+Figure 6: Total nitrogen from Kemmerer samples of Fork Lake - 2019